 Even now, people use the hashtag for their Twitter rant – here’s a recent one happening 4 years after the campaign ran!

 My point is that once a UGC campaign goes live, there’s little that you can do to steer it.
-So, you must be careful when designing such campaigns.
+So, you must be careful when designing such content marketing campaigns.
 Testimonials, reviews, success stories — these are all safe and don’t necessarily have the potential to go viral.

 But, campaigns involving Youtube videos, hashtags and other “cool” things can go wrong.